 Directors of the Corporation, other than Councillors of the City, are compensated for their services as directors through a combination of retainer fees and meeting attendance fees.
 These fees are set by the sole shareholder of the Corporation, the City.
 The annual retainer fees are as follows: chair of the Board - \$75,000 and each of the other directors - \$12,500.
-The meeting attendance fees are as follows: each meeting of the Board and the subsidiaries attended - \$1,000 and each meeting of the Audit Committee, Corporate Governance Committee, Compensation Committee and Health and Safety Committee attended - \$1,000, subject to annual maximum fees per committee member of \$5,000 for the Audit Committee, Corporate Governance Committee, and the Health and Safety Committee and \$4,000 for the Compensation Committee.
+The meeting attendance fees are as follows: each meeting of the Board and the subsidiaries attended - \$1,000 and each meeting of the Audit Committee, Corporate Governance Committee, Human Resources Committee (and prior to May 16, 2013 for each meeting of the Health and Safety Committee and Compensation Committee) attended - \$1,000, subject to annual maximum fees per committee member of \$5,000 for the Audit Committee, Corporate Governance Committee, and the Human Resources Committee (and prior to May 16, 2013,

+\$4,000 for the Compensation Committee and \$5,000 for the Health and Safety Committee).
 The Chair receives no meeting attendance fees.
 Councillors receive no remuneration for their services as directors of the Corporation.

-PART 13- LEGAL PROCEEDINGS
+PART 13 - LEGAL PROCEEDINGS